-Double-press Select on an image to display it in full screen.
+Double-click on the SonicPad® on an image to display it in full screen.

 The retrieve image will be displayed in the right pane.

 You can navigate through the retrieved images by using the buttons at the top of the pane: